apuhegde/TransBorderFreight-pySpark-BigQuery-Looker/README.md

 ## Technologies

-I used the following tools to set up the pipeline:
+I used the following tools to build the pipeline:

 - Terraform for cloud infrastructure provisioning
 - Google Cloud Project (GCP) for: